boltops-tools/terraspace-docs/_reference/terraspace-new-hook.md

 ## Options

 ```
-y, [--force]      # Bypass overwrite are you sure prompt for existing files
+-y, [--force]      # Bypass overwrite are you sure prompt for existing files
     [--kind=KIND]  # terraform or terraspace
                    # Default: terraform
     [--name=NAME]  # Command name.
 Defaults to apply for terraform kind and build for terraspace kind
     [--type=TYPE]  # project, stack or module
                    # Default: project
 ```